nate-fidalgo/HackerandCrackertools-/AndroidProjects/readme.md

  <br>
  <br>
- Now you will never be confused on what sensors you have on your phone!
+ <B>Now you will never be confused on what sensors you have on your phone!</B>